Sauna Buying Guide: How to Choose the Right Sauna for Your Home

 Traditional Saunas

-Traditional saunas use a heater and sauna stones to heat the room and create an authentic steam-style environment.
+Traditional saunas use a heater and sauna stones to heat the room and create an authentic sauna environment.
 They are a strong fit for buyers who want a classic sauna ritual and a more immersive high-heat experience.

 Infrared Saunas